Hraf-C/CleanCode/README.md

 ## 23-02_2022 : TP3
 - [x] Making everthing ready for TPs exercises (TP template,Git repo...) .
-- [x] Understand writing with **Markdown** in order to write a clear Readme that i will be using to follow my progress and share it with my tutors .
+- [x] Understand writing with **Markdown** in order to write a clear Readme that i will be using to follow my progress and share it with my tutors.